Summer 2026 application now open!

 1

-PRE-COURSE CURRICULUM
+PRE-TRAVEL CURRICULUM

 Prior to your departure, you will be guided by your course instructors through a series of interactive, online lessons designed to help you engage with other members of your group while gaining important context for your experience.